 Flora and FaunaWhile there are thousands of birds in the fall (puffins, murres, hawks, Canadian geese, tayuks, fuzzies, etc.), there are also a number of other critters sharing the island with the scant human inhabitants.
 Year round there are arctic, red, and blue foxes along with arctic hares.
 From the spring to the fall, walruses, belugas, and other whales migrate through the tiny gap between the islands.
 Winter brings the ugruk (bearded seal) as well as a number of other seal species.
 And with the sea ice comes the majestic polar bear!

 As far as vegetation, there are sour greens, Eskimo cabbage, Eskimo potatoes, cloud berries, stink weed (medicinal), and an abundance of sea weed.
 These can all be gathered in the fall and preserved in seal oil for the long winters.

 TravelInterested in traveling to Little Diomede?
 We love visitors, but between contacting Pathfinder Aviation and the local tribal council, it can be quite difficult to get a hold of the correct people in a timely fashion.
 If you would like some help, hints, or tricks, please contact Rob Michaud (email@example.com) for more information.

 Some general travel tips:

-- Erickson only flies passengers to Diomede 2 to 3 times a month (at times they will fly passengers on Wednesdays depending on the mail load).
-You can charter an Erickson helicopter, but it is quite expensive.
+- Pathfinder only flies passengers to Diomede 3 times a month (at times they will fly passengers on Wednesdays depending on the mail load).
+You can charter a Pathfinder helicopter, but it is quite expensive.
 Boats only come to Diomede once or twice a year.
-Erickson Aviation can be reached by phone at (907) 443-5334.
+Pathfinder can be reached by phone at (907) 443-5334.

 - The local store might not have the foods you're looking for or it might not be open, so make sure to bring some essential staples with you (especially if you have a restrictive diet).